ansible/ansible-rulebook/docs/rules.rst

 Actions
 *******

-When a rule matches the conditions, it fires the corresponding action for the rule.
+When a rule matches the condition(s), it fires the corresponding action for the rule.
 The following actions are supported

 .. list-table:: Actions